WetDesertRock/GifCat/README.md

 ##Advanced Usage:

+###Renaming gifcatlib.so
+If you want to change the name of gifcatlib.so to gifcatlib.dll (if you are windows), then you will need to update the `GIFLIB` variable at the top of `gifcat.lua`.

 ###Placing the dynamic library in a different location.
 If you place the library somewhere else than the root of your project, you will need to change the `GIFLIB` variable at the top of `gifcat.lua`.